Kaushal1011/encryptedFS-WMerkelProofs/README.md

 ./encryptFS.out keygen key.txt
 ```

-when key is not provided, the program will generate a random key and store it in key.txt (dont forget to save it somewhere safe)
+when key is not provided, the program will error. generate key store it in key.txt (dont forget to save it somewhere safe)

 # Clean up